Boarders/slick-blog/site/posts/locally-nameless.md

         Var fbv ->
           case fbv of
-         -- if the bound variable refers to the outer binder of the body -- of the term then we substitute the image.
+         -- if the bound variable refers to the outer binder of the body -- of the term then we substitute the image, shifting its indices -- to account for the binding depth at the substitution site.
-            B bv | bv == outer -> image
+            B bv | bv == outer -> shift outer image
+                 -- variables above the substituted binder move one step closer
+                 | bv > outer  -> Var (B (bv - 1))
                  | otherwise   -> Var (B bv)
             F fv -> Var (F fv)
         App l r -> App (go outer l) (go outer r)